 5. Revisit Your Mission

-You may have been tasked with making temporary changes to your programming to address the immediate needs of your community during the COVID-19 crisis.
+You may have been tasked with making temporary changes to your programming to address the immediate needs of your community during the pandemic.
 This can mean redirecting resources and shifting your program’s mission.
-So, it’s important to review your program’s purpose regularly and recenter your program when appropriate to avoid long term mission creep.
+It’s important to review your program’s purpose regularly and recenter your program when appropriate to avoid long term mission creep.

 Assess and Anticipate Community Needs